WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp-adlsg2.md

      * This is required even if you are not intending to use a HDI cluster.
    * Plugins = `NONE`

-1. You have now completed the setup, to create and start your containers run:
+1. You have now completed the setup.
+To create and start your containers run:

    `docker-compose up -d`